[?] Subscribe To This Site

 Fax: 627-1472

 The hospice offers single, double and triple rooms, as well as dormitory accommodations.
 Rooms include private shower, wc and hair dryer.
 The dormitories house up to 13 per room in bunk beds, men and women separately.
+Payment in cash or travelers' checks only.

-Pontifical Institute Notre Dame of Jerusalem Center
+Pontifical Institute of Notre Dame

 3 Paratroopers Road